Many people with asthma are interested in trying treatments and therapies that may help their asthma rather than just relying on prescribed medicines.

 Treatments and therapies such as yoga, acupuncture, homeopathy, hypnosis and Buteyko and other breathing techniques, are usually referred to as complementary therapies.

-Because they have not been studied as extensively as conventional medicines, there is little scientific evidence to show that complementary therapies are effective especially when used on their own.
+Because they haven’t been studied as much as conventional medicines, there is little scientific evidence to show that complementary therapies are effective especially when used on their own.
 That's why it's better to see them as 'complementary' and working alongside conventional medicines rather than as 'alternative' therapies.
-If you are interested in trying one of the many complementary therapies available, it's a good idea to speak to your doctor or asthma nurse first.
+If you’re interested in trying one of the many complementary therapies available, it's a good idea to speak to your GP or asthma nurse first.

-Complementary therapies and treatments should only ever be used alongside your prescribed medicines so it's very important that you don't stop taking your normal asthma medicines unless your doctor advises you to.
-This is because suddenly stopping your asthma medicines can lead to a worsening of asthma symptoms and at worse put you at increased risk of having an asthma attack.
+Complementary therapies and treatments should only ever be used alongside your prescribed medicines so it's very important that you don't stop taking your normal asthma medicines unless your GP advises you to.
+This is because suddenly stopping your asthma medicines can lead to your asthma symptoms getting worse and increase your risk of having an asthma attack.

 Breathing and relaxation techniques